arvimal/BootCamp/012-Kubernetes/README.md

 ## Introduction

-**Kubernetes** is a framework which helps in maintaining, deploying, and scaling Containers and Containerized application
+* **Kubernetes** is a framework which helps in maintaining, deploying, and scaling Containers and Containerized applications.

+*

 ## Installing Kubernetes